 Research Funding

-We hope to make available five small grants of $1,000 each to students conducting research associated with their BA project through a competitive process.
-Students will complete the application in the Autumn Quarter.
+The Department of Sociology is able to make available seven to ten small grants of around $1,000 each to students conducting research associated with their BA project during the summer months.
+Students will complete a brief application in the Spring Quarter of their third year.
 Their preceptors will recommend a set of applications to the Director of Undergraduate Studies.
-The Director will review the applications and determine which merit funding.
-Students may also apply to the Dean’s Fund for research funding: https://college.uchicago.edu/student-life/deans-fund.
+The Director of Undergraduate Studies will review the applications and determine which merit funding.
+Students may also apply to the Dean’s Fund for research funding.
+For research grants and opportunities, see the Department of Sociology web page.

 Questions?

-For substantive questions, contact the Director of Undergraduate Studies, Marco Garrido garrido@uchicago.edu.
-You can also save your questions for the quarterly town halls.
-For administrative matters, email Pat Princell patp@uchicago.edu
+For substantive questions, contact the Director of Undergraduate Studies, Marco Garrido (garrido@uchicago.edu).
+You can also save your questions for the quarterly town halls (pizza with the DUS!).
+For administrative matters, email Pat Princell (patp@uchicago.edu).

 Sociology Courses